 where SB0 is the unfished spawning biomass, is the spawning biomass at the start of the spawning season in year t, is the standard deviation of recruitment in log space, and h is steepness.

 A non-equilibrium starting condition was created by applying equations (1) and (2) for the number of years equal to the maximum age prior to the start of fishing with variation in recruitment.
 Historical catches for years 1-50 were generated so that the populations were at 0.15SB0 in year 50.
-The ratio of spawning biomass to unfished spawning biomass (relative spawning biomass) in year 50 was selected to allow for correct detection by the estimation method that the stocks were in an overfished state, and would require an extended number of years to rebuild to the target biomass where the loss of data could impact the long-term performance of the estimation method.
-The catch of fish of age a during year t in numbers determined by:
+This ratio of spawning biomass to unfished spawning biomass (relative spawning biomass) was selected to allow for correct detection by the estimation method that the stocks were in an overfished state, and that it would require an extended number of years for the stock to rebuild to the target biomass (where the loss of data could impact the long-term performance of the estimation method).
+The catch of fish of age a during year t in numbers is given by:

 .
 (3)